-Many families prefer burials because they are traditional ceremonies, but consider how much the average American family has shifted in recent years.
+Many families prefer traditional burial and memorial services, but consider how much the average American family has shifted in recent years.
 Instead of staying close to home, people now have the ability to travel all around the world to:

 - Attend school

 - Find work

 - Live abroad

 What has previously been the “family plot” may no longer make sense for families who have spread out.
 Cremation opens up many options for memorial sites, and provides the opportunity to have multiple memorial locations.